lafita/qs-align/README.md

 ### How does the algorithm work?

-The algorithm is fully described and tested in *Chapter 4* of
+The algorithm is fully described and tested in *Chapter 4* of my Master thesis:

 >Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
 2017;99.
 Available at: https://doi.org/10.3929/ethz-a-010863273

-The original [pull request](https://github.com/biojava/biojava/pull/571) with the source code of the algorithm also contains an extensive description of the method.
+There is a [pull request](https://github.com/biojava/biojava/pull/571) to BioJava that contains the source code of the algorithm and additional description of the method.

 ### Download